 Born in Belgium, I moved several times when I finished high school (everything is on my LinkedIn profile which I use as a centralised CV), before settling up in...
 Puygaillard-de-Quercy, in the lost countryside of Occitania, France.
 This is a small village of 387 living (sort of) people, located about 1h hour from the historic capital of Languedoc: Toulouse!

-In my life of freelance developer in Toulouse, I mostly work with stuff related to the Back End:
+In my life of freelance tech lead in Toulouse, I mostly work with stuff related to the Back End:

-You should know too that I exclusively work on remote mission (as a reminder, I live in the countryside, far away from civilization), even though I'm not savaged enough to refuse poncutal real life (billed) meetings.
+You should know too that I exclusively work on remote mission (as a reminder, I live in the countryside, far away from civilization).

-My availabilities are shown on my Twitter profile, because it's way faster for me than opening a text editor to update the current page.
+My availabilities are shown on my Linkedin profile, because it's way faster for me than opening a text editor to update the current page.

 Disclaimer: I would be delighted to apply my skills in domains like fintech, crypto, aviation or aerospace.
-So if you work in companies like Ledger, SpaceX or Consensys, by all means, feel free to contact me!
+So if you work in companies like Ledger, Binance or Coinbase, by all means, feel free to contact me!

 You can find me through the following links, because the phone is so deprecated.
 Anyway, I don't have cellular network at my work place in the countryside!

 During my time off, and as we don't have anything else to do in the countryside, I develop open-source projects that no one uses but where I put all my love into: